 The school met a felt need in the area and its enrolments grew to the point where a larger site and more classrooms were required.
-In 1916, with enrolments in excess of 300 pupils, the school was moved to a neighbouring site in Carlow Street.
+In 1916, with enrolments in excess of 300 student, the school was moved to a neighbouring site in Carlow Street.
 Here, the former Mark Foy’s Furniture Repository, which had been purchased by Parish Priest Fr.
 Cornish SJ, was converted into classrooms and a Hall known as Manresa Hall.

 The final transformation occurred in 1965 when a re-organisation of education occurred in New South Wales.
 The reforms introduced under the Wyndham Scheme led to the amalgamation of Marist Brothers Mosman and Marist Brothers North Sydney to form a full Years 7-12 secondary school, Marist College North Shore.
-The colours ‘blue black and gold’ were adopted, as was the Mosman motto of “Virtus Ubique Vincit” (Courage Conquers All).
+The colours ‘blue, black and gold’ were adopted, as was the Mosman motto of “Virtus Ubique Vincit” (Courage Conquers All).
 From this time, development accelerated and a series of building programs commenced to provide for the contemporary educational needs of the students.

-In our 129th year, Marist College North Shore continues build upon its wonderful foundations and history.
+In our 130th year, Marist College North Shore continues build upon its wonderful foundations and history.

 To view our College archive online, click here.